-With new car registration plates hitting the road, here are five simple steps to bagging a brilliant deal.
+With new car registration plates hitting the road, here are some simple steps to save money on your new motor.

-The price on the screen is not necessarily what you will end up paying.
-You need to be prepared to haggle!
+The price on the screen is not set in stone.
+You need to be prepared to haggle.

 Buy on a Monday

 You’ve done the test drive, shopped around, and are ready to seal the deal.
 But when’s the best time to sign on the dotted line?